rjury-sumo/sumo-public-content/CustomTraining/TrainingOrg/DashboardLab.md

 - First click the time range selector in the top right corner.
 - Tick 'set as dashboards's default time range' and change it to 'Last 60 Minutes'

-## 1 First let's setup a template variable
+## First let's setup a template variable
 You can see detailed info about filters here: https://help.sumologic.com/docs/dashboards-new/filter-template-variables/
-- click Create new variable + to add a new parameter on top left of the dashboard (if you can't see this click the filter button in top right.)
+- Click Create new variable + to add a new parameter on top left of the dashboard (if you can't see this click the filter button in top right.)
-- for Variable Name use  ```keywords```
+- For Variable Name use  ```keywords```
-- for Variable Type use ```Custom List```
+- For Variable Type use ```Custom List```
-- you can put a list of things such as a,b,c in the list but it's optional
+- You can put a list of things such as a,b,c in the list but it's optional
-- users can actually type anything in a filter param later
+- Users can actually type anything in a template variable the list is only suggesitons
 - Save it.

 ## Set a name